luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 4. **Create reusable photo gallery component:**
     - `src/components/shared/PhotoGallery.tsx` (generic, reusable)
     - Display photo grid with thumbnails
-    - Show photo metadata (uploaded_at, uploaded_by name)
+    - Show photo info (uploaded_by available if needed for display/permissions)
     - Lightbox/modal for full-size viewing
     - Download button to download full-size photos
     - Handle loading states and broken images
     - Accept props: `photos` (array), `onDelete` (optional, for permission-based deletion)
 5. **Update animal detail page:**
     - Display photo gallery using `PhotoGallery` component
-    - Show uploaded photos with timestamps and uploader names
+    - Show uploaded photos (uploader info available via `uploaded_by` if needed)
     - **Permissions:**
         - Coordinators: can upload new photos, can delete any photo
         - Fosters: can upload photos for assigned animals, can only delete their own photos